HazzazBinFaiz/minicron/README.md

 Minicron will prevent multiple command executions if a command is still running.
 Stdout / Stderr output is combined for all commands.

-Commands are exec'd on shell `/bin/sh`, you can configure shell from environment variable `SHELL`
+Note: Commands are not exec'd in a subshell by default.
+But subshell can be configured using `MINICRON_SHELL` environment variable.

 ## Running in Docker

     docker pull networkteamcom/minicron

+    # Without subshell
     docker run -it --rm networkteamcom/minicron -v -c "test" "@every 5s" "echo Test"

+    # With subshell
+    docker run -it --rm -e MINICRON_SHELL networkteamcom/minicron -v -c "test" "@every 5s" "echo Test && echo Done"

 But most of the time you might want to use this in a [multi-stage build](https://docs.docker.com/engine/userguide/eng-image/multistage-build/#use-multi-stage-builds) to copy the static binary to another image.